dougeby/IntuneDocs/intune/enrollment-autopilot.md

 - Synchronize profiles created in another portal
 - Display changes to profile assignments done in another portal
 - Synchronize profile assignments done in another portal
+- Display changes to the device list that were made in another portal

 ## Next steps
 After you configure Windows AutoPilot for registered Windows 10 devices, learn how to manage those devices.
 For more information, see [What is Microsoft Intune device management?](https://docs.microsoft.com/intune/device-management)